post2web/DDSCaseStudy1/Analysis.md

 ## 1. With the merged data frame how many IDs matched?

-After merging the Data from the EDStats with the GDP data, it is expected that some of the row will not perfectly match up.
-Looking at the data from both sets and merging them together we end up with some data points that do not have information in the GDP, so we did not include those values in the data.
-So how many use full observations do we have?
+After merging the Data from the EDStats with the GDP data, it is expected that some of the rows will not perfectly match up.
+Looking at the data from both sets and merging them together ends up with some data points that do not have information in the GDP, those values are excluded from analysis.
+So how many use full observations are present?

 ```r